Ramgarh Shekhawati: Demographics

+Tourism

+The city is known for the most of its tourism.
+Mainly for its beautiful havelis named Ramgopal ki Chatri and many more.
+All the havelis are now commercialised as an hotels.

 Transport

 Ramgarh is well connected by road and rail transport.
 National Highway 52 passes on western outskirt of town.
 Ramgarh Shekhawati railway station is located on the eastern part of the town.